 The contest is open to any high school student (grades 9-12) residing in the San Francisco Bay Area (not limited to Marin County).
 We are working hard to reach underrepresented students whose writing has not been included in past contests or anthologies.

-Poems should be no longer than 2 pages* using a 12-point plain font
+Individual poems should be no longer than 2 pages* using a 12-point plain font

 *We have increased the page limit from 1 to 2 pages, but this will be a strict limit.
 Poems that use columns to get around the page limit will be disqualified.
 If you use columns, make sure it is a formal choice that adds meaning to the poem, for example the poem can be read both horizontally and vertically.

-Please address any questions to: highschool@marinpoetrycenter.org
+Please address any questions to Maxine at highschool@marinpoetrycenter.org

 Submissions will be judged on: